 (a) No person shall be qualified or eligible to serve as judge unless he or she shall have attained the age of 25 years and shall have been a member of the State Bar of Georgia for a minimum of three years.

-(b) All judges shall be appointed by resolution by the council and shall serve for a term of four (4) years.
-The position of judge shall not be a full-time position, and the person serving in this position may engage in the practice of law; provided, however, a judge may not appear and represent a client before the court.
-The compensation of all judges shall be fixed by the council by resolution.
+(b) All judges shall be appointed by resolution of the city council and shall serve for a term of four years.
+The compensation of the judge shall be fixed by the city council by adoption of a resolution.
+The position of judge created in this article shall not be a full-time position, and the person serving in said position may engage in the private practice of law; provided, however, a judge may not appear and represent a client before the court.

 (d) A judge of the municipal court shall serve for the designated term, but may be removed from the position by a two-thirds vote of the entire membership of the city council or upon action taken by the State Judicial Qualifications Commission for: